-During the second quarter of 2014, the Company's main focus was work related to the preparation of the final Environmental Impact Statement ("EIS") for the Star - Orion South Diamond Project ("Project") and continuing to seek opportunities for development capital for the Project.
+During the third quarter of 2014, the Company's main focus was work related to the environmental assessment process for the proposed Star - Orion South Diamond Project ("Project") and continuing to seek opportunities for development capital for the Project.
 The Project is situated in the Fort à la Corne kimberlite field in central Saskatchewan.
 The Project includes the 100 percent Shore owned Star Diamond Project, as well as Star West and the Orion South Kimberlite, which fall within the adjacent Fort à la Corne Joint Venture ("FALC-JV").
 Shore has a 68 percent interest in the FALC-JV and Newmont Canada FN Holdings ULC ("Newmont") has a 32 percent interest.